AIG-ist-tugraz/WipeOutR/README.md

 >
 > *nonred_ts_runtime* - execution runtime with non-redundant T

-The evaluation process for the algorithm **WipeOutR_T** consists of the following **four** steps:
+The evaluation process of the algorithm **WipeOutR_T** consists of the following **four** steps:

 #### Step 1 - Test suite generation

 We have generated a test suite for the *Linux-2.6.33.3* feature model.
-The test suite consists of 5 types of test cases: dead features, false optional, full mandatory, false mandatory, and partial configuration.
+The test suite includes 5 types of test cases: dead features, false optional, full mandatory, false mandatory, and partial configuration.
 Each partial configuration refers to 2-5 randomly features.
 The folder *./data/testsuite* stores the test suite file with "testsuite" as its file name extension.